shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/making-evoting-dapp-on-avalanche-c-chain-using-truffle.md

     });
   },

-  //This function would help in loading contract to App.election
+  // This function would help in loading contract to App.election
   loadContract: async () => {
-    //Static pre-deployed contracts should be handled like this const election = await $.getJSON('/electionJSON');
+    // Static pre-deployed contracts should be handled like this const election = await $.getJSON('/electionJSON');
     App.contracts.election = TruffleContract(election);
     App.contracts.election.setProvider(App.web3Provider);
     App.election = await App.contracts.election.deployed();
   },

-  //This function will be called after the browser is ready for blockchain interaction
+  // This function will be called after the browser is ready for blockchain interaction
   render: async() => {
     if(App.loading) {
       return;